 In a Dash app, the layout refers to the alignment of the components within the app.
 The style refers to how the elements look, such as the color, size, spacing, and other properties (known in Dash as props).
 Styling the app allows for a more customized, professional presentation.
-Without styling, you could end up with an app like the one shown in Figure 4-4, where the title is not centered, the dropdown field stretches over the whole page, and there is no space between the link and the dropdown above it.
+Without styling, you could end up with an app like the one shown in Figure 4-4, where the title is not centered, the dropdown field stretches over the whole page, and the links are glued to the dropdown with no space in between them.